Nikon D850 vs Sony A9

 Both the D850 and the A9 are recent models that are part of the current product line-up.
 The D850 replaced the earlier Nikon D810, while the A9 does not have a direct predecessor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 Review summary: Nikon D850 vs Sony A9

 So what is the bottom line?
-Is the Nikon D850 better than the Sony A9 or vice versa?
+Which of the two cameras – the Nikon D850 or the Sony A9 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Nikon D850:

 - More detail: Offers more megapixels (45.4 vs 24MP) with a 38% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.